Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 reclaimed fence in wooden frame

 Now, you could use pallet wood for this project, but I didn’t have any in the basement.
-But, I did have reclaimed fencing handy.
-I cut the pieces to fit the wooden frame, having to rip the very last piece on the table saw.
+But I did have reclaimed fencing handy.
+I cut the pieces to fit the wooden frame, then had to rip the last piece on the table saw.

 Design-Trace Heart